Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 Embedded Multi Media Card.
 You can burn the image into eMMC, so that the ReSpeaker Core v2 can boot from the eMMC.

 - <font face="" size=3 font color="ff0000">⑨</font> **USB Host:**
-You can plug USB device, such as USB mouse and USB keyboard, into ReSpeaker Core v2 via those two USB hosts.
+You can plug USB device, such as USB mouse,USB keyboard and USB flash disk into ReSpeaker Core v2 via those two USB hosts.

 - <font face="" size=4 font color="ff0000">Ⓐ</font> **Ethernet:**
 Access to the Internet.